 Bruce joined 'The Hamilton Harriers Club' in 1949 when he was 23 years old.
 He had previously served in the Royal Marines where he held the Cross Country record at the Lympstone Training Depot, South Devon.

 Around 1949, the club was fairly strong and produced a crop of talented runners over various distances.
 Unfortunately, training facilities were practically non-existent, so the harriers at that time had to rely on the goodwill of Hamilton Accies Football Club, who allowed them to train at Douglas Park two nights per week.
 The club, in fact, did have a small pavilion that was situated in Lilybank Street, Hamilton.
 However, it was only ever used during the winter months when the harriers did cross-country and road work.
 Jimmy Strang and Tom Collins also contacted the club to reminisce of the training sessions they enjoyed at Lilybank Street in 1959.

-Hamilton Harriers attend one of the local Parkruns on a chosen Saturday of the month - next up Hamilton on the 7th of February .
-Click here to register
+Hamilton Harriers attend one of the local Parkruns on a chosen Saturday of the month - next date to be confirmed.

 Uddingston Cricket and Sports Club